The four questions your landing page needs to answer

 4. Give your landing page a name

-Type in a name for the landing page you are creating.
-You want it to be descriptive enough so that other users in your HubSpot account will be able to find it easily and know what its purpose is.
+Type in a name for the landing page you're creating.
+This name will be internal for organizational purposes; only other users in your account will be able to see it.
+The internal page name will be stored in the Internal page name field under the page's Settings tab.
+Make the page name descriptive enough so other users in your HubSpot account will be able to find it easily and know what its purpose is.

-After you enter the name into the selected template, click on the Create button to start adding your content (offer text, images, and form) to your page.
+After you enter the name into the selected template, click Create to start adding your content (offer text, images, and form) to your page.

 5. Add your content to the landing page

-Now add your content into the landing page layout using the content editor.
+Under the Content tab, add your content (text, images, etc.) into the landing page layout using the content editor.

 Your page title should: